Suanna/syllabus/README.md

 60%  -  69% :  	D | Projects - 50%
 Below 60% :    	F |

 **Digital Portfolio:**  Students will create a digital portfolio on [Portfolium](https://portfolium.com/).
-Evidence of work will be posted througout the semester.
+Evidence of work will be posted throughout the semester.

 **Soft Skills:** Skills including collaboration, work readiness, behavior/attitude, work ethic and motivation/initiative.
 These skills are required for success in school and career and are developed through teamwork, professional behavior expectations, communication and collaborative assignments.

-**iLearning Quizzes/Tests:** Oracle iLearning portal includeds quizzes after each lesson and a midterm and final exam test.
+**iLearning Quizzes/Tests:** Oracle iLearning portal includes quizzes after each lesson and a midterm and final exam test.
 Students have unlimited retake attempts for quizzes and one attempt at the midterm and final exam.

 **Projects:** Students will pick a semester long project, which will include implementation of a database.